 - Enter ham radio competitions.
 There are many local amateur radio clubs all over Australia – some offer courses for beginners and all will offer advice and social contact.
 You can set yourself the task of finding a contact in every country, or find the contact that is furtherest away from you or you can enter into club organised contests.
 Entering gives you an opportunity to practice and develop your operating techniques, and to see how well your station is performing.
 There are worldwide contests too.
 Some are challenging contests and others are fun contests.

 - Read 100 trashy novels or science fiction or whatever genre you like.
 If you haven’t joined your local library – begin there!
 Then just choose a book you haven’t read from a genre you have no experience of and see how it goes.
 Don’t forget to keep a log of what you read and when.
+You can download Kindle or Apple Books and that will give you access to eBooks.
+Many classics are actually free so maybe its time to begin with Treasure Island again!

 - Fix up cars or motorcycles.
 There’s plenty of old cars in most families who can do with some attention.
 If not in your family, find a community group and there will be someone who needs help.
 You may need to start with a few old cars since the new ones have many computer controlled features which are beyond the skills of most people.
 But there are also many online help sites to help you work out which part of the software does what.
 Of course if you don’t know how engines work already, you may have to do some study first!